mootensai/yii2-enhanced-gii/README.md

 ... // your another module
     ],
 ```
+See gridview settings on http://demos.krajee.com/grid#module

+See datecontrol settings on http://demos.krajee.com/datecontrol#module

+See treemanager settings on http://demos.krajee.com/tree-manager#module (If you use tree/nested relation table)

 ## Usage :
 Go to your gii tools, and notice the new IO Generator for models & CRUD